witoldzol/whatthetype/README.md

 It's thousands of lines of code and I have no idea what goes in or out.
 This is my feeble attemt to remedy this problem automagically.

+# REQUIREMENTS
+At minimum 3.5 - I haven't tested properly.
+Ideally use 3.9 or higher ( This lib supports both Union and '|' )

 # INSTALL
 ```bash
 pip install typemedaddy